Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 $$

 Where $\Omega$ is the number of valid outputs (microstates):
 - **Grounded generation**: Knowledge constrains → small $\Omega$ → low $S$
 - **Hallucination**: Only form constrains → large $\Omega$ → high $S$

+*Note on microstates:* For current LLMs, a microstate is a **distinct token sequence** satisfying the given constraints.
+Two sequences differing by even a single token are different microstates.
+While this framework uses tokens as the fundamental unit, the theory generalizes to any discrete representation—future architectures operating on graphs, structured objects, or other modalities would simply redefine microstates accordingly.
+The thermodynamic principles (entropy, equilibration, temperature) remain invariant to the choice of elementary unit.

 **The form prior is the maximum entropy state.** Hallucination is relaxation to this equilibrium.